FA Cup 2014/15 Betting - Holders Arsenal draw Middlesbrough

 The FA Cup Outright Winner Betting market is always popular amongst football fans who love to get involved in having a bet.
 The bookmakers provide an array of betting specials throughout the tournament, which we will bring to your attention when available.
-Arsenal were the 2013/14 winners of the famous competition, and they will be gunning to retain their trophy this time around, however it is Chelsea who are the early favourites to go all the way.
+Arsenal were the 2013/14 winners of the famous competition, and they will be gunning to retain their trophy this time around, with Arsene Wenger's men the favourites alongside rivals Man Utd.

 FA Cup Schedule

 The FA Cup Schedule details all the rounds and key dates for the 2014/15 campaign, including all the latest fixture information and betting specials.
-This season's competition got underway way back in mid-August with the extra-preliminary round, while we are currently awaiting the third round which takes place in early January.
+This season's competition got underway way back in mid-August with the extra-preliminary round, while we are currently awaiting the fifth round which takes place in February.
 Meanwhile the Final will be played on Saturday 30 May 2015.

 FA Cup Final